Boundedness and decay for the Teukolsky equation on Kerr in the full subextremal range $|a|<M$: frequency space analysis: Precise statement and proof of Theorem

+as long as $C$ and $R^*$ are sufficiently large depending on $\varepsilon_{\rm width}$.
 As in the time dominated case, we present the proof for $s\geq 0$, where we use the current $y$ and pick up boundary terms at $\mc{I}^-$ when using the estimate from \eqref{eq:time-dominated-basic-estimate-1}; the $s<0$ case is completely analogous, but uses $\hat{y}$ and picks up boundary terms at $\mc{H}^-$ in the aforementioned estimate.